Teacher’s Room Information

 This room will help teachers develop inquiry-based activities that draw on local and national historical events.
 The Steamboat Barnet website lesson plans are aligned with the National History Standards (UCLA), Massachusetts History and Social Science Curriculum Frameworks, and the Common Core State Standards.

-Lessons explore the revolutionary changes in transportation of the early 1800s that shaped the development of expanding market economies and an entrepreneurial spirit in cities and towns in the Connecticut River Valley.
+Investigations explore the revolutionary changes in transportation of the early 1800s that shaped the development of expanding market economies and an entrepreneurial spirit in cities and towns in the Connecticut River Valley.

 Activities are designed to help students use the primary documents to analyze events in local history and relate them to events unfolding nationally.